- Shopping at direct-to-consumer eyewear brands means you can save serious money

 - Other benefits include try-on options and eco-friendly materials

 Gone are the days when you had to shell out hundreds of dollars at the optometrist's office if you needed a new pair of prescription glasses.
-Thanks to a number of companies -- starting with Warby Parker, which pioneered the direct-to-consumer eyewear movement -- you can shop prescription specs and sunnies from the comfort of your home.
+Thanks to a number of companies -- including Warby Parker, which helped popularize the direct-to-consumer eyewear movement -- you can shop prescription specs and sunnies from the comfort of your home.

 Better yet, because you're shopping from direct-to-consumer sites, you can avoid the middleman markup, and save yourself some cash.